Kidddevon98/Simple-Weather-Forecast-App/README.md

 - **Logging**: Integrated logging to track API requests, responses, and any errors encountered during the data fetch process.
 - **Responsive UI**: Modern, user-friendly interface styled with Bootstrap for a polished and accessible user experience.
 - **Unit Testing**: Includes unit tests for core functionality to ensure the application works as expected.
+- **Search History**: Automatically saves the last five cities searched for easy access to previously viewed weather information.
+- **Data Persistence**: Search history is stored in an SQLite database to provide a seamless experience.

 ## Setup Instructions
 1. **Clone the Repository**: